thkukuk/wireguard-container/README.md

 processes on the container host.
 Without this option, the wireguard interface is only visible and useable inside the container.

-By default all traffic will be routed through the VPN as long as `ALLOWEDIPS` is set to something different then `0.0.0.0`.
+By default all traffic will be routed through the VPN as long as `ALLOWEDIPS` is not set to something different then `0.0.0.0`.

 ## Parameters